dxaviud/dxaviud/README.md

 ### What I learned today

 - Updating instance variables in react will not cause the component to rerender, but updating this.state will.
+Also learned about git rebase